Comment by foxyv

 Yes it is possible.
 However, it would probably require regulatory changes.
 It would really suck to have your internet shutdown because someone was pirating movies on the mesh.

-throwaway48540 10 months ago
+throwaway48540 a year ago

 Let's start with the technology, then it can be used to argue for legal changes.

-• foxyv 10 months ago
+• foxyv a year ago

 I think the technology is already there to hook into a 5g network and repeat it.
 However, you would need to create a network "Provider" for the mesh.
 Then you would need to connect all the nodes.
 In the end you have made one more wireless company.
 I think the governance model for the mesh provider would be way more important than the tech itself.